-Nick Earls is the author of twenty-six books for adults, teenagers and children.
+Nick Earls is the author of numerous books for adults, teenagers and children.
 His novels have won awards in Australia and the UK, and appeared on bestseller lists in both those countries and the Amazon Kindle Store.
 Five of his books have been adapted into stage plays and two, 48 Shades of Brown and Perfect Skin, into feature films.
-His most recent work is the novella series ‘Wisdom Tree’, described in the Sydney Morning Herald as ‘a triumphant and extraordinary piece of fiction’.

 - Zigzag Street (Anchor, 1996) Winner, 1998 International Awards, Betty Trask Prize